What’s possible

 This work is informed by design-based research—iterating in real settings, with real people, around real moments.

-Across two parent pilots and multiple field tests in professional learning settings, consistent patterns has emerged:
+Across two parent pilots and field tests in professional learning settings, consistent patterns have emerged:

 Parents